ufoscout/Codership/README.md

  - The backend integration tests use the two hardcoded ports 12306 and 12307.
 If those ports are not available the tests fail, random free ports should be used instead.
  - The user input should be validated both on the frontend and the backend.
  - The internationalization is not complete (there is some hardcoded English text) and not correct (Finnish translations taken from google translator)
+- The frontend coverage is not optimal and there are no e2e tests